Electronic Patient Records (Continuity of Care) Bill

 Overview

-The Electronic Patient Records (Continuity of Care) Bill aims to give patients ownership and access to their electronic health records, requiring healthcare professionals to maintain and share this data as part of individual care plans.
-The bill establishes key principles for patient data management and empowers patients to control the use of their information.
+This bill aims to give patients in England and Wales ownership and access to their electronic health records, requiring healthcare professionals to maintain and share this data effectively across the healthcare system.
+It establishes key principles of patient data ownership, control, and consistent record-keeping.

 Description